You dream about debt freedom and the thing left to figure out is how to pay off debt. I get it. Dream, line and sinker.

 To become debt-free, and stay that way, you must be inspired and keep motivated.

-Tracking your debt paying progress will also keep you motivated.
+Tracking your debt-paying progress will also keep you motivated.
 I spent hours lovingly staring at my spreadsheet showing how our debt was crumbling down.
-A friend of mine had drawn a tree where each leaf was £100 debt and she coloured the leaves as her debt paying path unfolded.
+A friend of mine had drawn a tree where each leaf was £100 in debt and she coloured the leaves as her debt-paying path unfolded.
 You can do your own thing – just experiment and find a way to track your progress in ways that resonate with the vibrations of your soul.

 Step 4: Calculate if you can pay off your debt

 You think you can’t pay off your debt.

 Personal finance gurus tell you that anyone can pay off debt – if only they stop being irresponsible and buckle up.